Housing

 If you are looking for financial support to get you a room, it may be possible to get a Universal Credit housing element to help you to pay for the rent.
 If you are already claiming benefits towards your rental cost then you could also apply for a discretionary housing payment (DHP) for help to secure your tenancy.

-Your first step is to apply for an assessment with the Council’s Housing Needs team: Young Hackney workers can help you to arrange this if you need.
+Your first step is to apply for an assessment with the Council’s Benefits and Homeless Prevention Service: Young Hackney workers can help you to arrange this if you need.
 Call in at your local Young Hackney centre for advice.
-The Housing Needs service will then assign you to a youth-focused housing officer who will agree your personalised housing plan (PHP) with you, which sets out clear steps for you and the Council to carry out to relieve you of your homelessness.
-If you are a care leaver then please speak to your allocated Social Worker who can link you with a care leaver-focused housing officer.
+The Benefits and Homeless Prevention Service will then assign you to a youth-focused Benefits and Homeless Prevention Service officer who will agree your personalised housing plan (PHP) with you, which sets out clear steps for you and the Council to carry out to relieve you of your homelessness.
+If you are a care leaver then please speak to your allocated Social Worker who can link you with a care leaver-focused Benefits and Homeless Prevention Service officer.

 If you qualify to apply on the Council’s Housing Register and once you have had your application registered, depending on your circumstances you may be eligible to bid for vacant council housing association properties.
 The Council’s lettings policy will explain who can and cannot apply to register.
 For more information about this please call 020 8356 2929.